DorothyTamYiLing/GWarrange/documents/tutorials.md

 gzip unitigcall_out.pyseer
 ```
-Then, kmer-based and unitig-based GWAS are conducted using pyseer with an aim to identify kmers/unitigs whose presence-absence patterns are associated with chromosome structure phenotype.
+Then, kmer-based and unitig-based GWAS are conducted using pyseer, with an aim to identify kmers/unitigs whose presence-absence patterns are associated with chromosome structure phenotype.
 Population structure is not controlled.
 ```
 #adding header to phenotype file for pyseer input format
 echo "samples binary" | cat - ../example_data/Efaecium32genomes_pheno_1swap.txt > ../example_data/Efaecium32genomes_pheno_1swap_4pyseer.txt